Write unique content (HIGH PRIORITY)

-HTTP 302 redirects are for temporary redirects.
-The only time you should use them is for redirecting ugly URLs to more user-friendly ones.
-This tells the search engine that the ugly URL should not be removed from the index, because the user-friendly URL is just to make the URL palatable.
+HTTP 302 redirects are temporary redirects.
+The only time you should use them is to redirect ugly URLs to more user-friendly ones.
+This tells the search engine that the ugly URL should not be removed from the index because the user-friendly URL is just to make the URL palatable.
 Keep in mind that many spammers use 302 redirects to fool search engines.
 So be judicious in your use of them.

 Get as many inbound links as you can (MEDIUM PRIORITY)